Tamil-Vivek/Devops-july-2024/Day1/README.md

 # Day 1
+## Info - How many physical servers are required to support 1000 Operating System when no virtualization supported
+- 1000 Physical servers are required
+- Your organization has to procure 1000 servers
+- we need a lab facility with power, network,
+, sound-proofed room
+- servers are power hungry, they normally tend to consume more power(electricity)
+- real-estate expenses
+- if you need huge lab room, then the rental/lease cost for the lab facility will also be more
+-
 ## Info - Hypervisor Overview
 <pre>
 - is virtualization software
 - with virtualization software, we can run multiple Operating Systems in the laptop/desktop/workstation/server
 - many OS can run simultaneously
+- we are able to consolidate more physical servers with minimal number of physical servers
 - this type of virtualization is called heavy-weight virtualization, the reason is each Virtual Machine must be allocated with dedicated hardware resources
   - CPU
   - Memory (RAM)